eXascaleInfolab/recimpute/README.md

 ___

 ## Extension
-- To use new data sets:
+- To train models on new data sets:
     - Each data set must be stored in its own zip archive.
     - This archive must contain:
         - One .txt or .csv file containing the time series.
 Each column is a time series.
 No headers.
 Delimiters is a single space.
 If the first column contains only date time objects, it will be used as index.